-the figures that indicate the expense of narcotics.
+The following figures indicate the cost of the liquor traffic in the United States and what it Annual Cost of means in comparison with other expenses.
+If we Narcotice. viere to add to this opium, morphine, cigarettes and tobacco, we would have to more than double the figures that indicate the expense of narcotics.
 According to the statistics of 1893 the liquor traffic alone cost the United States nearly three billion dollars over and above the revenues derived therefrom:

-Annual drink bill of the United States Value of materials used in man- \$1,352,016,020 ufacturing liquors 150,000,000 Loss on labor by drunkenness Value of labor employed by the 640,000,000 Cost of the Liquor Traffic. traffic 500,000,000 Cost of crime caused by liquor Cost of sickness caused indirectly 310,580,000 · by drunkenness Support of paupers caused by 125,500,000 drink 10,120,000 drink 4,800,000 Total annual cost of the traffic \$3,073,016,020 Total government revenue on all liquors 136,525,860 State and municipal revenue, license, etc 45,548,983 Revenues Collected.
-Total revenues, duties and licenses collected \$182,074,843 Total annual loss above all revenues \$2,890,841,177
+Annual drink bill of the United States \$1,352,016,020

+ufacturing liquors 150,000,000

+Loss on labor by drunkenness 640,000,000

+Value of labor employed by the • • •

+traffic 500,000,000

+Cost of the Liquor Traffic.
+Cost of crime caused by liquor 310,580,000

+Cost of sickness caused indirectly

+by drunkenness 125,500,000

+Support of paupers caused by

+drink 10,120,000

+Support of those insane from

+drink 4,800,000

+Total annual cost of the traffic \$3,073,016,020

+Total government revenue on all

+liquors 136,525,860

+State and municipal revenue,

+license, etc 45,548,983

+Revenues Collected Total revenues, duties and licenses collected \$182,074,843

+Commen Total annual loss above all revenues \$2,890,841,177

 The above figures are based upon the most conservative estimates; those referring to crime, insanity, pauperism, and sickness being 25 per cent lower than the reports given by many of the most authentic statisticians.
-The "annual drink bill" simply represents the legitimate licensed sale of liquors on which government duty has been collected and does not therefore include "moon-Estimate shine whisky," the barrels of chemical compounds that are sold for whisky, or the illicit sales; neither do the above figures include many of the great expenses caused by drunkenness, such as fires, railroad accidents, explosions, damages by mobs, strikes and lockouts, one-half of the police service of the country, etc., etc.
+The "annual drink bill" simply represents the legitimate licensed sale of liquors on which government duty has been collected and does not therefore include "moon-Retimate. shine whisky," the barrels of chemical compounds that are sold for whisky, or the illicit sales; neither do the above figures include many of the great expenses caused by drunkenness, such as fires, railroad accidents, explosions, damages by mobs, strikes and lockouts, one-half of the police service of the country, etc., etc.